enaughton/blog-2021/src/index.md

 Emmett is a software engineer with over five years of experience who loves building incredible user experiences.
 He started in the world of eCommerce — working with organizations such as Govalo, the eCommerce gifting solution, having worked with startups and shop merchants to bring their products online.

-I am looking for his next opportunity as a developer, or solutions engineer with a collaborative, remote team. am
+I am looking for my next opportunity as a developer, or solutions engineer with a collaborative, remote team.

 H﻿ere are three recent projects